osake/ATHENA/README.md

 ## Installation and Deployment

 ATHENA builds war files which can (concievably) be deployed to any Java-compliant web container.
-We've been testing with Glassfishv3 and that is the only one we're supporting at this moment.
+We're supporting standalone deployment to Glassfishv3 and embedded deployment with Jetty.

-While we are pre-Beta, please see instructions for setting up ATHENA [on the wiki](https://github.com/fracturedatlas/ATHENA/wiki)
+Please see instructions for setting up ATHENA [on the wiki](https://github.com/fracturedatlas/ATHENA/wiki)

 ## Components